amelielavender/commission-tos/commission terms of service tos.md

 # Before you contact
 ## Before requesting a commission slot, have these items prepared:
-1. Reference images.
-At least two is preferred
+1. Reference images: At least two is preferred
     * Must be clear and reasonably sized
     * If no references exist, make sure the written description is clear, concise, and remains unambiguous throughout
-2. Half payment upfront.
-Icons and commissions less than $40 require upfront payment
+2. Payment: most of the time, half payment upfront will be required.
+Icons and commissions less than $40 require a complete upfront payment
 3. **If you have a deadline in mind, please make this known right away so I can see if I can fit it into my schedule and queue**
 ## Process
-Please contact me with your ideas and have your reference images **attached**.
+Please contact me with your ideas and have your reference images **ready or attached**.
 I will respond via email if I can take your commission!
 If necessary, we can discuss your ideas further.
 Payment upfront is required to obtain a slot in the queue.
 Payments are done via Paypal invoice in either half or full amounts depending on the type of commission.

 When I begin work on your slot, I will draw you a quick sketch and email you for approval.